louis-uni-stuff/MLinPractice/DOCUMENTATION.md

 <br>

 ### Sentiment Analysis
-Extracts *negativity*, *positivity* and *neutrality* scores for the tweet texts.
+Extracts *negativity*, *positivity*, and *neutrality* scores for the tweet texts.

 #### Goal
 Our hypothesis is that emotionality and subjectivity of tweet content influences virality.
 We, therefore, chose to employ a sentiment analyzer to extract positive and negative sentiment from the tweets.

 #### Implementation Process
-We use the [VADER](https://www.nltk.org/_modules/nltk/sentiment/vader.html) sentiment analyzer to extract positive, negative and neutral sentiment scores that range from $0$ to $1$, as well as a compound value that ranges from $-1$ to $1$.
+We use the [VADER](https://www.nltk.org/_modules/nltk/sentiment/vader.html) sentiment analyzer to extract positive, negative, and neutral sentiment scores that range from $0$ to $1$, as well as a compound value that ranges from $-1$ to $1$.
 This analyzer is used in the [Sentiment feature extractor class](https://github.com/team-one-ML/MLinPractice/blob/main/code/feature_extraction/sentiment.py), which thus adds four output dimensions to the overall feature vector.

 #### Discussion
-Sentiment is often cited as one of the driving forces of content in social networks.
+The sentiment is often cited as one of the driving forces of content in social networks.
 We thus believe that it also plays a role in predicting tweet virality.
 However, the method of sentiment analysis used by the VADER project does not take into account sentence-level semantics but merely word-level semantics.
 Specifically, it uses precalculated scores for the words it finds in the tweet to calculate average sentiment scores for the whole text.
 This is a rather naive approach, but we believe it to be a worthwhile tradeoff between added value and performance.

 <br>